phamvuong/carbon-c-relay/src/carbon-c-relay.md

     occasional disruption scenario and max effort to not loose metrics with moderate slowing down of clients.

+  * `-S` *interval*: (deprecated)
+    Set the interval in which statistics are being generated and sent by the relay to *interval* seconds.
+The default is *60*.
+You should set this value through the config file instead using `statistics submit every <interval> seconds`.

   * `-B` *backlog*:
     Sets TCP connection listen backlog to *backlog* connections.
-The default value is *32* but on servers which receive many concurrent connections, this setting likely needs to be increased to avoid connection refused errors on the clients.
+The default value is *3* but on servers which receive many concurrent connections, this setting likely needs to be increased to avoid connection refused errors on the clients.

   * `-U` *bufsize*:
-    Sets the socket send/receive buffer sizes in bytes, for both TCP and UDP scenarios.
+    Sets the socket send/receive buffer sizes in bytes.
 When unset, the OS default is used.
 The maximum is also determined by the OS.
 The sizes are set using setsockopt with the flags SO_RCVBUF and SO_SNDBUF.
 Setting this size may be necessary for large volume scenarios, for which also `-B` might apply.
-Checking the *Recv-Q* and the *receive errors* values from *netstat* gives a good hint about buffer usage.

   * `-T` *timeout*:
     Specifies the IO timeout in milliseconds used for server connections.